r-education/teaching-programming-website/content/_index.md

 accessible to learners and teachers, and allow people developing curriculum and educational resources to focus on content rather than infrastructure.

-One of the first step of this project is to write an R package that relies on existing tools (such as knitr and rmarkdown), to make it easier to compose, render, and deliver teaching materials.
+One of the first steps of this project is to write an R package that relies on existing tools (such as knitr and rmarkdown), to make it easier to compose, render, and deliver teaching materials.
 This package, tentatively named **lessondown**, will facilitate the development of consistent teaching resources.
 By providing the technical framework for developing